JosephTheExperiment/gyst/gyst docs/cli details/Subcommands.md

 # uninstall
 - Description => Uninstalls libraries.
 - Args:
-	- name.. => Libraries names.
+	- name.. => One or more libraries names.
 ---
 # update
 - Description => Updates libraries.
 - Args:
-	- name/version(conan required).. => Libraries names, and versions.
+	- names/versions(conan required).. => One or more libraries names and versions.
 ---
 # add
-- Description => Adds a source/header file, a folder, a module, or a library.
+- Description => Adds one or more source/header files, directories, modules, or libraries.
 - Args:
-	- name, names/versions(conan required).. => A name(s) (, and maybe libraries versions) for the type specified.
+	- names, names/versions(conan required).. => One or more names and versions (in case of adding libraries) for the type specified.
 - Flags:
 	- -t, --type: {s, h, dir, mod, lib} => Specifies a type to add.
 - Options: